ddddddy1221/AEED/README.md

 # AEED

-This repo is the official implementation for [Shap-Mix: Shapley Value Guided Mixing for Long-Tailed Skeleton Based Action Recognition](https://arxiv.org/abs/2407.12312).
-The paper is accepted to IJCAI 2024.
+This repo is the official implementation for Learning Dynamics as Feedback: An Adaptive Entropy Flow Dynamics Framework for Long-tailed Human Action Recognition.
+The paper is accepted to AAAI 2026.

-*This is an efficient and effective plug-in augmentation method to improve your skeleton-based action recognition model.*

 ## Method Overview
 ![image](src/pipeline.png)